Houston Divorce Attorneys

 At Holmes, Diggs & Sadler, we understand that a divorce is a life-altering choice, so it makes sense to do extensive research before you hire a family law attorney to represent you.
 We support your due diligence and are always happy to answer your questions about the process before you choose our firm.

-Here are some questions we would advise you to ask when you evaluate potential attorneys:
+Here are some questions we would advise you to ask when you evaluate potential divorce law firms:

 - How much experience do you have with divorce cases like mine?
 Each divorce case is unique, but your divorce may have complications like dividing high-value assets or navigating a prenuptial agreement that you require an experienced attorney.
 If you intend to seek full custody or limit your ex-spouse’s visitation, then you need a lawyer who has been successful in contested child custody cases before.
 Ask your potential attorney for evidence that they can handle the particulars of your divorce.